HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 Technical knowledge

 Setting up multisig wallets often involves some technical knowledge due to the number of keys and recovery phrases needed.
-An alternative is to use a third-party provider to set up a multisig address, but that can also introduce a point of failure.
+An alternative is to use a third-party provider to set up a multisig address, but that can also introduce additional costs.

 Transaction speed